TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 Rust is quite opinionated about error handling.
 The Rust community has worked on developing and improving common idioms, some of which were incorporated into the standard library, thereby advancing the baseline error handling.

+There's no improvement without change, and the frequent changes have been a source of complaints.
+While backwards compatibility was never broken, people that wanted their code to be idiomatic had to update it anyway.
+Old tutorials and guides have therefore also become outdated.

-This instability has been painful for some people, TODO There are lots of good articles about error handling in Rust[^rust-error-handling-links], which make learning the state of the art relatively easy.
-(TODO wording, do I even want to make that point?)
+There are lots of good, up-to-date articles about error handling in Rust[^rust-error-handling-links], which help learn the current idioms.

-Rust uses the `Result` type which contains errors as values, only using the exception-like `panic` for errors you probably don't want to recover from.
+In Rust, functions that can error return the [`Result` type](https://doc.rust-lang.org/std/result/index.html)[^panic-ref].
 There are several libraries that make creating your own errors or handling errors from libraries easier, but they (mostly) just use the types from the standard library instead of introducing new stuff that's incompatible with the rest of the ecosystem.

 I used `anyhow` to make aggregating errors returned from library functions seamless.

 ```rust
 pub fn parse(